sudoplatform-labs/ffi-tutorials/Quick_FFI_Intro/readme.md

 3. Create, build, and execute the sample C test application

+	1. Make a sub-directory for the test application by typing:

+		`mkdir test_app`

-	1. Navigate to ./test_app/ and create a file called *main.c* and add the following code (omitting line numbers):
+	2. Navigate to ./test_app/ and create a file called *main.c* and add the following code (omitting line numbers):

 		```
 		 1 #include <stdint.h>